Vorlonsoft/EasyDokkaPlugin/README.md

 ### Optional properties

 Create project root `gradle.properties`.
 You may already have this file, in which case just edit the original.
 This file should contain the properties values which are common to all of your sub-projects (if you have any).
 The values in the sub-project `gradle.properties` file are specific to the sub-project (and override those in the root `gradle.properties`).
-Example:
+For instance, here's [AndroidRate's](https://github.com/Vorlonsoft/AndroidRate):

 ```properties
 DOKKA_FATJAR_VERSION = 0.9.17